 Financial freedom has to be personal.
 Dream big and get specific about your goal.

-What does financial independence look like for you?
+What does financial freedom look like for you?
 Maybe it looks something like this:

 - Freedom to choose a career you love without worrying about money

-- Freedom to take an international trip every year without it straining on your budget
+- Freedom to take an international trip every year without it straining your budget

 - Freedom to pay cash for a new ski boat